K0lb3/UnityPy/README.md

 People with slightly advanced python skills should look at [UnityPy/tools/extractor.py](UnityPy/tools/extractor.py) for a more advanced example.
 It can also be used as a general template or as an importable tool.

+### Setting the decryption key for Unity CN's AssetBundle encryption

+The chinese version of Unity has its own inbuild option to encrypt AssetBundles/BundleFiles.
+As it's a feature of Unity itself, and not a game specific protection, it is included in UnityPy as well.
+To enable encryption simply use `UnityPy.set_assetbundle_decrypt_key(key)`, with key being the value that the game that loads the budles passes to `AssetBundle.SetAssetBundleDecryptKey`.

 ## Important Classes